 Humanity was always created with purpose, to be God’s perfect image-bearers and the scope of this is so much greater than you or I, in our current moment.
 Remind yourself of the importance of the things you do every day, in pursuit of this purpose and mission, whether small or great.
 And realise that every contribution you make, in your ministry to God, has eternal significance.

 How do you do this?
 Well, here’s some ideas.
 Take 10 minutes out to read your favourite Bible chapter.
 Haven’t got one?
 Make it your mission to find one.
 Have a coffee with a friend.
 Catch up with a mate after work.
 Invite another family around for dinner and reconnect over the good news in Jesus.
 Listen to a Christian podcast.
 Take a half-hour out for your own personal worship session with all your favourite songs – or make it bigger and include others!
-Take some quiet moments to think about your personal skills and gifts and consider what you can bring to ministry in the church.
+Take some quiet moments to think about your personal skills and gifts and consider what you can bring to ministry in your church.
 Start a new Christian book.
 Volunteer your time to help those more disadvantaged than yourself.
 Have a heart-to-heart conversation with God.

-How about setting a reminder in your phone, in your diary, calendar or notebook, and, using the story of Nehemiah as an example, remind yourself at least every 26 days to ‘check-in and show up’.
+How about setting a reminder in your phone, in your diary, calendar, or notebook, and, using the story of Nehemiah as an example, remind yourself at least every 26 days to ‘check-in and show up’.
 Go on, do it right now!

 The New Covenant